Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 ## Special Thief Traits

-You get no enhanced advancement limits, but you do get a lot of exclusive mundane skills and a few special traits:
+You get no enhanced advancement limits, but you do get a lot of exclusive mundane skills in your template and a few special traits:

 - **Catfall** (10 points): you suffer much less damage from falls.

-- **Expert Backstabbing** (2 points/level): Adds its level (which has no cap) to your ST for _melee_ attacks that allow _no_ active defense because the victim couldn't see you coming.
-That means you start your turn behind them, or are invisible, or you're in a social situation where they didn't expect you to attack.
+- **Expert Backstabbing** (2 points/level): Adds its level (which has no cap) to your ST for _melee_ attacks that allow _no_ active defense.
+That means they can't see you coming: they're unconscious, or you start your turn behind them, or you're invisible, or you're in a social situation where they didn't expect you to attack.
 This is much closer to the restrictions placed on the AD&D thief's backstabs than the conditions for getting combat advantage in modern D&D. You need to put in the work to get one of these maybe once per fight, but the extra damage will be worth it.

 - **Gizmos** (5 points/each): Each Gizmo lets you pull one small item out of thin air per session.
 This can be either something you have on your sheet but